-Services are an essential and integrated component of NCR's complete solution offerings.
-We provide maintenance and support services for our product offerings and also provide other services including site assessment and preparation, staging, installation and implementation, systems management and complete managed services.
-We provide Predictive Services, a managed services offering, which is designed to predict and address information technology issues quickly before they happen.

-We also offer a range of software and services such as cloud (or software-as-a-service) solutions, hosted services, and online, mobile and transactional services and applications such as bill pay.
-In addition, we are also focused on expanding the resale of third party networking products and related service offerings to a broader base of customers in the telecommunications and technology sectors and servicing third party computer hardware from select manufacturers who value and leverage our global service capability.
+Services are an essential and integrated component of NCR's complete solution offerings to help companies increase availability and security of consumer touchpoints, improve operational efficiency and enhance the customer experience.
+We provide global end-to-end services from assessment and preparation, to staging, installation and implementation, and maintenance and support.
+We also provide systems management and complete managed services for our product offerings.
+We also provide Predictive Services, a managed services offering, which is designed to predict and address information technology issues quickly before they happen.
+In addition, we provide installation, maintenance and managed services for third party networking products to a broad base of customers in the telecommunications and technology sectors, and we service third party computer hardware from select manufacturers who value and leverage our global service capability.